ztyyLV/web-twain-docs/indepth/faqs/troubleshooting/What-are-the-differences-between-TWAIN-and-WIA.md

 layout: default-layout
 noTitleIndex: true
 needAutoGenerateSidebar: true
-title: Dynamic Web TWAIN FAQs Troubleshooting What are the differences between TWAIN and WIA
+title: What are the differences between TWAIN and WIA
 keywords: Dynamic Web TWAIN, Documentation, Troubleshooting
 breadcrumbText: What are the differences between TWAIN and WIA
-description: Dynamic Web TWAIN SDK Documentation FAQs What are the differences between TWAIN and WIA
+description: What are the differences between TWAIN and WIA
 ---

 # Troubleshooting